CT 126 History

 In 1949, a state legislator submitted a bill to include all of Route 126 into the state highway system.
 Around this time, the signed route (if not the state maintained route) was extended to US 44 in North Canaan.

 In 1971, the town Planning Commission in Falls Village recommended moving Route 126 back to Main Street from Brewster Road.
+One reason cited was an unsafe intersection at Brewster Road and Point of Rocks Road, where Route 126 turns 90 degrees.
 The DOT replied that, if it approved the change, the town would need to eliminate angle parking on Main Street.
 Possibly for that reason, the change was never made.